hipe/tmx/kiss-rdb-doc/864-the-toml-adaptation-for-entities.md

   - update
   - delete

-(you may find this set of verbs acronymized as "CUD" in the code, out of deference to its forebear.)
+(you will see this set of verbs acronymized as "CUD" in the code and in some document titles, out of deference to its forebear.)

-our approach from here forward will be to apply the _idiom_ we have chosen for how we edit files; namely, as a stream of lines (and not, say, as a matrix of bytes; a distinction that from one level may seem arbitrary but at our level is everything).
+our approach from here forward will be to apply the _idiom_ we have chosen for how we edit files; namely, as a stream of lines and not, say, as a matrix of bytes; a distinction that from one level may seem arbitrary but at our level is everything.

 for better or worse (and this is VERY likely to change) we can perhaps distill all of our sub-categories of mutation into two categories of